ninezerozeronine/chip-computer/sphinx_docs/modules/clock.rst

 The following electronics are used:

-- A 555 and accompanyting resistors and capacitors to generate the auto clock signal.
+- A 555 and accompanying resistors and capacitors to generate the auto clock signal.
 - A 74HCT109 to get an even duty cycle from the 555.
 - A 74HCT14 and accompanying resistors and capacitors to debounce the